Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX Titan X should theoretically be much superior to the GeForce GTX 1070 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should be 28% quicker than the GeForce GTX 1070 in general, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX Titan X should be a little bit (approximately 6%) more effective at AF than the GeForce GTX 1070. (explain)
+Texel RateThe GeForce GTX Titan X is a small bit (about 6%) better at texture filtering than the GeForce GTX 1070. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison